 Flaunt your best content

 According to The New York Times, the more likes your post already has, the more people will like it as well.
 This is the concept of social validation and hype at work.
 The thinking is, “If a lot of people like a certain blog post, it must be good, so I’ll share and like it as well.”
-Take advantage of this psychological phenomenon by showing off your best content with a “Popular Posts” section in your sidebar and adding a sharing plugin.
+Take advantage of this psychological phenomenon by showing off your best content with a “Popular Posts” section in your sidebar.

 You should also use a WordPress author box plugin, something similar to the one we use on this website.
 This increases credibility and creates reader-author connection.